Hayden Lake Watershed Improvement District

 The Lake Debris Removal Program is a cooperative, community project.
 The water surface is publicly owned by the State of Idaho, so you're on public property when you are on the water.
 In contrast, the shoreline is mostly private, and we want to be thoughtful about the homeowners and shoreline in Mokins Bay, where we have permission to stage lake debris before its removal in June.

-The following tips for lake debris removal are penned by Steve Meyer, HLWID Board Chairman, long-time resident on Hayden Lake, and experienced debris hauler.
+The following tips for lake debris removal were originally penned in ’23 by Steve Meyer, HLWID Board Chairman, long-time resident on Hayden Lake, and experienced debris hauler.
+Still appropriate for the ’24 Program, we’ve updated them to reflect current dates and details.

 Timing: